 When I introduced this NO SUGAR policy on Monday to Friday, I won’t lie, it was hard at first.

 But very quickly they got accustomed to it, and now even ask for veggies and dips when they’re hungry.

 It also gives them the opportunity to get creative in the kitchen.
 They often make the dips themselves or enjoy blending up various smoothie concoctions.

-At a time when our vitamins and mineral needs are higher than ever, it’s important to make sure our kids are getting enough fruit and veg.
+At a time (living through a pandemic) when our vitamins and mineral needs are higher than ever, it’s important to make sure our kids are getting enough fruit and veg.
 It’ll also get them into good habits for the future.